You are currently viewing The Best Food in Ireland: Discover What’s Available in Donegal, Sligo and Leitrim

 Participants in Aisling Kelly's oyster farm tour will get to see these delicious Sligo oysters.
 Photo: ©Anita Murphy 2020

-The coffee shop’s owner, Aisling Kelly, provides a private oyster shucking demonstration and tasting for participants.
+The coffee shop’s owner, Aisling Kelly, provides the Private Oyster Tasting 1-hour experience, which includes an oyster shucking demonstration and a tasting.

-Well-known Chef Anthony Gray leads the popular Taste of Sligo Foodie Tour, which takes visitors into the heart of Sligo.
+Well-known Chef Anthony Gray leads the popular Taste of Sligo Food Tours, which takes visitors into the heart of Sligo.

-The 2 ½ hour tour will give you an idea of what’s on offer in this vibrant town.
+The 2 ½ hour tours will give you an idea of what’s on offer in this vibrant town.

 food on a plate the best food in Ireland